Precision Mapping & Rounding Strategies

 |> aggregateWindow(every: 15m, fn: mean, createEmpty: false)

-// Round to 4 decimal places: scale, apply half-even, then unscale.
+// Round to 4 decimals: scale, apply half-even, then unscale.

 |> map(fn: (r) => ({ r with _value: round_half_even(x: r._value * 10000.0) / 10000.0 }))